 You can choose to encapsulate your Python printing script in a geoprocessing script tool.
 Do a test run of your tool and then publish the result as an ArcGIS Enterprise geoprocessing service.

-The easiest approach when developing this type of geoprocessing script tool is to make sure that it exposes the same parameters as the out-of-the-box PrintingTools service, or a subset thereof.
+When developing this type of geoprocessing script tool, ensure that it exposes the same parameters as the out-of-the-box PrintingTools service or a subset thereof.
 The input JSON parameter is the minimum required parameter needed.
-If you design your service in this way, the printing widgets from ArcGIS Web AppBuilder and printing tasks in the ArcGIS web mapping APIs and web viewers will be able to use your service without any custom coding.
+If you design your service in this way, the printing widgets from ArcGIS Web AppBuilder and printing tasks in the ArcGIS web mapping APIs and web viewers can use your service without any custom coding.